 At Janet L. Goehle, Attorney at Law, I work to ensure that parties to mediation retain a cooperative spirit during the process.
 As a family law attorney with over 30 years of experience, I am poised to address any issue that arises, and I can see the big picture.
 I offer proactive representation that is emotionally aware and responsive.

 Heading into a divorce or custody issue with both guns blazing rarely works to get you what you want and what your family needs to be healthy.
 As a seasoned attorney who is child-focused, I prioritize collaborative resolutions whenever possible.
 Over the past three decades, I have furthered my professional and personal skills in matters concerning parenting and custody matters.

 I am a qualified neutral under Rule 114 of the Minnesota General Rules of Practice and use these acquired skills when I serve as a mediator, neutral third party or early neutral evaluator (ENE).
 I am very well-versed in what is beneficial to children, as I also serve as a parenting time expeditor (PTE), social early neutral evaluator (SENE) and a parenting consultant (PC).
 When you work with me, you receive my full attention and energy.
 The goal is to always move forward to reach a mutually acceptable agreement.
 If a tactic does not serve this end, I do not employ it.

 Get In Touch To Create A Solid Blueprint For The Future

 When you want to preserve your relationship and dignity, call 651-243-6005 or 800-598-6990 and speak with me about your issue.
 I can answer your questions and tell you more about the mediation process and what to expect in a free initial consultation.
-You can also reach me via this firm site email.
+You can also reach me via email.